LeonardoAugustoVC/LeonardoAugustoVC/README.md

 - Hi, I’m @LeonardoAugustoVC
-- I’m Engineer Biochemist interested in learn, practice and working in programing to perform programs Quality programs for Audits or diferent Issues Continuous improvement.
+- I’m Engineer Biochemist interested to learn, practice and working in programing to perform programs Quality programs for Audits or diferent Issues Continuous improvement.
 - I’m currently learning Python and her differents fuctions of the librarys and interesteed in learn machine learning, SQL and IA programing.
 - I’m looking to collaborate on programing apps and DataScience.
 - 📫 Whtss: +525511449540